 Progressives go by a few names - no lined bifocals, PALs (Progressive Addition Lenses), multifocal lenses and so on.
 Progressives have the distance prescription at the top and gradually increase in power to your full reading prescription as you move down the lens.

-Multifocal lenses and so on.
-These lenses were designed to mimic the way your eye focuses using a variable corridor that shifts the distance to the intermediate and to the reading seamlessly to the best of our technology
+Multifocal lenses were designed to mimic the way your eye focuses using a variable corridor that shifts the distance to the intermediate and to the reading areas seamlessly.
+Original thinking was for vanity.
+However, progressive eyeglass lenses benefits far outweigh the cosmetics of not having a definitive line on your lens.

-The power in the lenses progressively changes from far to intermediate to your full reading power.
-Therefore, progressive lenses are often referred to as “no-line” bifocals or trifocals.
-It is the best lens for complete vision correction at ALL distances – near, intermediate and far.
 Proper eye measurements, frame selection and frame adjustments are essential to maximize your comfort with these lenses.
 Also, there are many progressive lens designs available, and some may be more comfortable for you than others, based on your specific visual needs.

 You now have a blended prescription immediately.
 There is no image jump or visible line on the lens.
 What this means for you is comfort, better vision and safety when driving.
 Focus is seamless and with no lines.
 Progressives allow you to adjust focus from one viewing distance to another naturally simply by moving your eye up and down, while dramatically reducing eye fatigue.